Are Marrow-Filled Bones Okay for Dogs? I Had to Disagree

 I've already mentioned several so I'll just sum this up.

-• All natural - It's what dogs would buy if they controlled the purse strings.
+• All Natural - It's what dogs would buy if they controlled the purse strings.

 • Nutrition - Marrow bones have a lot of protein, vitamins, minerals, and healthy fats.
 I'm not sure why people are so obsessed with the saturated fat.
 When I buy healthy food for my family, I look at the whole food.
 From joint-boosting benefits to healthy skin and bones, there is so much to love about beef marrow bones.

-• Mental health - Gnawing is an instinctual behavior.
+• Mental Health - Gnawing is an instinctual behavior.
 When dogs have dog bones to chew on regularly, they feel and act more balanced and happy.

 • Dental Health - Oh, I forgot to mention this.
 Dogs use bones to massage their gums, remove plaque, and strengthen their jaws.
 Again, it's instinct.
 I haven't always understood how important it is to give a dog a marrow-filled bone.
 My walnut dining table leg paid the price.